paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 #### Creating a throwaway private key

 My UI requires a private key (NEVER DO THIS IN A REAL APP).
-An easy way to create a private key is to open an _incognito mode_ browser window and then to go to [sollet.io](https://www.sollet.io).
-Because we are in _incognito mode_, we can create a new wallet even if we had one in sollet already.
+Go to [sollet.io](https://www.sollet.io) and create an entirely new account or a new account next to your main account.
+This account will represent Alice.

+Change the sollet cluster to localnet.

 After creating the wallet, airdrop yourself some SOL to pay for the tx fees.
 Then, click on `export` to export your Base58 encoded private key and paste it above.

 Use your throwaway wallet for the next steps as well.
-It will represent Alice.

 #### Creating tokens for testing on localnet

 You'll also need a token to put into the escrow so head over to the [SPL Token UI](https://www.spl-token-ui.com).
+Make sure you choose *localnet* here too.

-During the next steps, you will create 2 tokens X and Y and 2 token accounts, Alice's X and Alice's Y account.
-After each step, copy the account address and put it into the appropriate UI field.
+During the next steps, you will create the token mint accounts for X and Y and 2 token accounts, Alice's X and Alice's Y account.
+After creating each token account (not the token mint account!), copy the account address and put it into the appropriate UI field.
 You could also write them down somewhere else so can reuse them when eventually testing the entire escrow, including Bob's transaction.

 Start by heading over to `Create new token` inside the `Tokens` tab.
 Fill out the mint authority with your sollet pubkey and create the new token.
 Keep in mind, this is the _token mint account_ for token X, i.e. the account that holds all the metadata of the token e.g. its supply and who is allowed to mint it (if you set the mint authority correctly, that should be your sollet pubkey!
 You can verify this in the explorer).